Muhammadwasi/Graph-Maze-Game/README.md

 ![Game mode](https://github.com/Muhammadwasi/Graph-Maze-Game/blob/master/Game%20Mode.PNG)<br/><br/>

 ## How to play?
-In order to play this game, you have to install Processing version 2.
+In order to play this game, you have to install any Java IDE.
-It will give errors in `Processing 3` because some music libraries have been removed in version 3.
-In order to run it on `Processing v3`, remove the `minim` library.

 ## Executable File:
 Executable or jar file is not uploaded here.
 But, I can provide it.